astral-sh/uv/docs/projects.md

 The `pyproject.toml` also lists dependencies of the project. uv supports modifying the standard dependency list from the command line with `uv add` and `uv remove`. uv also supports [extended package sources](./dependencies.md) for advanced users.

+!!! tip

     See the official [`pyproject.toml` guide](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/) for more details on getting started with a `pyproject.toml`.

 ## Project environments